JekaMas/golang-tripping-hazards/README.md

 4. https://github.com/monsooncommerce/mockwriter A way to mock-up a writer for the logger when unit testing.

 5. https://github.com/monsooncommerce/cryptoutil A simple wrapper to simplify some of Go's built-in cryptographic features (right now it only supports AES encrypt/decrypt).
+It has been pointed out to me that https://godoc.org/golang.org/x/crypto/nacl/secretbox is the more canonical solution, but feel free to use this, too.

 ---
 **The defer statement**: A reserved word in Go that causes a function to execute as the last thing that happens when a function returns.
 You can stack as many as you want and they execute in the reverse order that they were declared.
 It looks something like this: